daniellecrobinson/Data-Rescue-PDX/README.md

  - Mind placement of all the . } and ]
  - Check your file in [JSONLint](http://jsonlint.com/) to verify that you have no syntax errors when you're done!

- Make it in your favorite text editor
+ Use your favorite text editor
  ![screenshot](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/Screenshot_SolarData_JSON.png)

 ```